Globular Cluster - Mike Stollery

 However, I am proud to say that I performed my duty with great success, and out rolled a stupendous stool, worthy of the praise Shelley had bestowed upon the statue of Ozymandias.
 Yes, how majestic my deposit looked, poised protuberantly atop that domed beacon like a cairn at the summit of a sacred mountain.
 From a thick sturdy base, it curled upwards as a serpent’s body, elegantly narrowing to a tapered pinch.
 I took a flourishing bow, and with great gesticulations I presented my magnum opus to its admiring disciples below who, with zestful cheers and applause, enshrouded the vehicle that was my podium and gave it a laudatory shake.

 A shrill alarm emanated from the car, its horn sounded repeatedly and every one of its lights blazed as if the climax to a Guy Fawkes fireworks display.
-Two coppers rushed out of the house it was parked by, and promptly calmed the cacophony.
+Two coppers rushed out of the house it was parked by, and promptly quelled the cacophony.

 My whilom friends were nowhere to be seen.